-Old San Juan Cemetery is an iconic place to visit.
+Old San Juan Cemetery is another iconic place to visit.
 Its official name is Santa Maria Magdalena de Pazzis Cemetery.
-A lot of Puerto Rico’s biggest thinkers and most accomplished people are buried at this cemetery.
-The street then ends in front of El Morro Castle and the college, School of Plastic Arts of Puerto Rico.
-To get a visual glimpse into Puerto Rico’s La Perla, you can explore these oceanside photos.
+A lot of Puerto Rico’s most famous people are buried at this cemetery.

 8. El Morro Castle

-The Castillo San Felipe del Morro, or El Morro for short, was the second fort built on the islet of what is now Old San Juan and Puerta de Tierra.
-El Morro’s construction commenced in 1539 and finished in 1790; during those 250 years, El Morro went from a promontory mounted with a cannon to a six-level fortress designed to unnerve attackers approaching from the sea.
+The Castillo San Felipe del Morro, or El Morro for short, was the second fort built on the islet of what is now Old San Juan.

 El Morro is open seven days a week from 9:00 a.m. to 6:00 p.m.
 The entrance fee is $7 for adults, and children under 15 years of age have free admission.

 7. El Yunique Rain Forest